top of page

 • Structurally weakened

 👉 The important part: Fixing the leak alone does not fix the ceiling.
+The repair itself is what determines whether the ceiling looks right again—or continues to stand out.

 ⚠️ Why You Shouldn’t Ignore Ceiling Water Damage